sitkadude/bash_automanipulate_web_scrape/README.md

 # BASH SCRIPT TO CREATE & MANIPULATE WEB SCRAPE

+I created this repository as an exercise for python, bash scripting, pagination, and web scraping.
+Toscrape.com is a website designed solely for the purpose of web scraping.
+The data scraped consists of quotes from various famous authors.

 This bash script:<br/>
 (1) runs `webscraper.py` which wrangles web data<br/>
 (2) detects csv file created by `webscraper.py`<br/>